celest-dev/celest/README.md

 ## Celest

-> [!WARNING]
-> Celest is in the process of being open-sourced.
-During this process, many of the previously valid links like [celest.dev]() will be
-> unavailable.
-We expect this process to be completed by the end of April 2025.

 Celest is the Flutter cloud platform.
 We enable Flutter and Dart developers to declaratively define their backend infrastructure in Dart.

 And to stay up-to-date on the future of Celest, including full server-side rendered Flutter apps, join our newsletter at [celest.dev](https://www.celest.dev/#stay-up-to-date).